hendrix-llouchi/my-portfolio-monorepo/PortfolioBackend/RENDER_DEPLOYMENT.md

 - Verify PostgreSQL database is created and linked
 - Check database credentials match Render's provided values
 - Ensure `DB_CONNECTION=pgsql` is set
+- Verify database is linked to your service in Render dashboard

 **CORS Errors:**
 - Update `config/cors.php` to include your frontend domain